LGBTQ rights in the Middle East: OutRight Action International

-OutRight is a NGO that promotes human rights of LGBT people around the world, including in West Asia.
-The organization focuses more on Iraq, Iran, and Turkey, but also partners with other groups in the region in order to listen to local LGBT activists, and advocate on their behalf at the United Nations.
+OutRight is a NGO that promotes human rights of LGBTQ people around the world, including in West Asia.
+The organization focuses more on Iraq, Iran, and Turkey, but also partners with other groups in the region in order to listen to local LGBTQ activists, and advocate on their behalf at the United Nations.
 The partnerships include organizations in Algeria, Egypt, Jordan, Libya, Morocco, Kuwait, Oman and Lebanon.
 The organization works with these groups on "different topics through capacity building, advocacy, research and holistic security."
-The largest project that they have is in Iran which is focused on assistance to the LGBT community in Iran.
+The largest project that they have is in Iran which is focused on assistance to the LGBTQ community in Iran.
 In order to counter prejudiced views in the media, provide necessary legal and religious frameworks that promote tolerance and in an effort to make their research accessible OutRight Action International created a wide range of resources in Persian.

 OutRight has a significant program in the organization called LBQ Connect which aims provide for support for "lesbian, bisexual and queer activism around the world."
 Due to the marginalization of women who identify as queer, bisexual or lesbian as well as trans and nonbinary people, the organization centers these people in their framework in effort to provide support and resources.
-OutRight seeks to challenge prejudice, violence and discrimination experienced by those who identify as LGBT throughout the world and providing these individuals with training and monetary resources to strengthen their skills and improve research.
+OutRight seeks to challenge prejudice, violence and discrimination experienced by those who identify as LGBTQ throughout the world and providing these individuals with training and monetary resources to strengthen their skills and improve research.
 The research conducted influences changes in the LBQ program and overall advocacy agenda of the organization.